gdimitriu/chappy/README.md

 - JAXB for data-binding.
 - JUnit for unitests.
 - Maven for building.
-- maven-surefire-plugin to run the unitests in maven.
+- maven-surefire-plugin to run the unitests in maven (there are not working after added jms and mixed).

 Run the tests from the package chappy-tests using maven (for JMS is not working yet, in eclipse they are all green):
 - the JAVA_HOME is needed to be set into the main pom due to cassandra needs.